APNIC-net/rdap-ingressd/docs/config.md

 rdap:
     # A list of RDAP authorities may be configured ahead of time, if
     # required.
 Each authority has a name, an optional list of
     # aliases, and a list of RDAP servers.
+RDAP servers are choosen from the
+    # list based on first server found containing a https connection.
+If no
+    # server is available with https then the first available http server is
+    # choosen.
     authorities:
         - name: apnic
           servers: